Welcome and thank you for your visit here

 Animals have been a grounding and major part of our lives.
 The riding horses and ponies, our dogs, chickens, ducks, pet rabbits and mice.
 Plus of course the various wild waifs and strays that have been repaired and released along the way.
 Many have found themselves as subjects on the various projects I’ve had, being it in one of the commercial products being seen and sold worldwide or featuring in one of the local art exhibitions held around the Forest.

 We have a purpose-built studio in our back garden and fully equipped framing workshop.
-Although we no longer offer framing services.
+We no longer offer framing services, but is great to be able to mount and frame my own work.
 Audio books keep me company in there and when I look at past pictures, I can hear the story I was listening to at the time.
 I always find that quite amazing.

 I have also enjoyed doing art demonstrations for groups, holding art lessons and have been honoured to be asked to judge local exhibitions!